Skip to content

 Settlement Flow

-The gateway enforces a verify then internalise ordering: cheap validation first, then on-chain visibility via ARC, then prefix consumption, then wallet internalisation.
-Verifying before consuming the prefix is deliberate — it lets a legitimate retry after a re-broadcast reuse the same prefix, which consumption-first would forbid.
+The gateway enforces a verify then broadcast then internalise ordering: cheap validation first, then the gateway broadcasts the client's signed BEEF to ARC itself, then prefix consumption, then wallet internalisation.
+Broadcasting before consuming the prefix is deliberate — it lets a legitimate retry after a transient ARC failure reuse the same prefix, which consumption-first would forbid.

 1. Parse x-bsv-payment header as JSON